top of page

 • Split front spoiler - from the CUP car

-• Missing Flash Lights in spoiler
+• Missing indicator covers in the spoiler

 • Larger rear spoiler - from the CUP car